harplife/zettelkasten/cpp_hello_rectangle_code.md

-This is an example code to draw a simple triangle with OpenGL, as per the guide [[study_LearnOpenGL]].
+This is an example code to draw a simple rectangle with OpenGL, as per the guide [[study_LearnOpenGL]].

 ```C++
 #include <iostream>